For urban wilderness

 For museum lovers

-Much of the majesty of past Olympics has faded, as has much of the polish on the Memorial Coliseum—sorry, Trojans fans—but Exposition Park still stands as one of L.A.’s most significant institutions.
+The majesty of past Olympics will meet a bit of future grandeur when a spruced-up Memorial Coliseum plays host to the 2028 Summer Games.
+But already, Exposition Park stands as one of L.A.’s most significant institutions.
 You’ll find green spaces scattered around the USC-adjacent property, but the most charming section resides in the fragrant Rose Garden.
 Rest in one of the gazebos or take a stroll around the central fountain, all the while admiring its beautiful brick neighbors.
 If you’re up for the museum shuffle, take advantage of the free California African American Museum and California Science Center as well as the Natural History Museum, which includes a handsome nature walk and a seasonal butterfly garden.
 With a nearby Expo Line station and the under-construction Lucas Museum of Narrative Art, the park has all the building blocks of a traditional urban museum campus.

 Hancock Park—not to be confused with the affluent neighborhood of the same name—sits atop a literal mine of goo-soaked prehistoric bones.
 You probably know this oily animal trap better as the La Brea Tar Pits, where archaeologists have unearthed fossils from saber-toothed cats to mammoths for more than 100 years.
 You don’t need to pay for admission to the La Brea Tar Pits Museum to walk around the Tar Pits, and the same goes for the opposite end of the park, where you can pose in the Instragrammable Urban Light sculpture without a ticket to LACMA.
 The green expanse between the two institutions is picnic and dog-friendly, and overall a wonderful place to enjoy the outdoors within a stone’s throw of L.A. cultural icons (not to mention the row of museums on the opposite side of Wilshire).